First take the rice flour and gram flour in a bowl.

 Mix everything with a spoon.

-Heat butter or oil in a bowl or small pan.
+Heat butter or oil in a bowl or small pan to a slight simmer but donot boil or burn.

 Add the hot butter or oil to flour mixture.